eslint/eslint/docs/src/use/command-line-interface.md

 #### `--ignore-pattern`

 This option allows you to specify patterns of files to ignore.
+In eslintrc mode, these are in addition to `.eslintignore`.

 * **Argument Type**: String.
 The supported syntax is the same as for [`.eslintignore` files](configure/ignore-deprecated#the-eslintignore-file), which use the same patterns as the [`.gitignore` specification](https://git-scm.com/docs/gitignore).
 You should quote your patterns in order to avoid shell interpretation of glob patterns.
 * **Multiple Arguments**: Yes